 Culture and media

 The complaints in the field of culture and media have almost quadrupled.
 According to experts, this explosion of complaints can be explained by the awareness of public opinion about the problems of sexism in advertising and the media.
-According to a magazine, women still earn 20% less than men and women’s organisations are actively finding out what the reasons behind them are.
+According to a magazine, women still earn 20% less than men and women’s organizations are actively finding out what the reasons behind them are.

 If you have a situation at your work, please share it with us here in the comment boxes.

 Problem with standard vision

 A problem that still leaves women with fewer opportunities on the labor market has to do with the general mentality in our society and the labor market.
 It is still the case that the standard view is that men should work full-time.
 Families need a second income, but if care tasks (caring for family members, raising children) must be included, in most cases it is still women who take the step to work less.
 We will need to deal with the stigma that prevails over men to work less, and if they do so, this will soon be perceived as a lack of ambition.
 Here are some more examples of still prevailing abuses.

 Example 1: Demoted